ixofoundation/ixo-solidity/README.md

 ## Contracts

-The Ixo smart contracts facilitate the creation of ProjectWalles and the authorisation of payments from the project wallet after they have been validated by the ixo blockchain nodes.
+The Ixo smart contracts facilitate the creation of ProjectWallets and the authorisation of payments from the project wallet after they have been validated by the ixo blockchain nodes.

 ![SmartContracts](./SmartContracts.png)